TimoSommer/MLFeatures4Materials/README.md

 ```

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.
-This means that you can use this code for free for any purpose, but you should not hold the authors liable for anything.
+This means that you can use this code for free for any purpose, but the authors of this package cannot be hold responsible for anything.